zpass-tech-team/print/docs/configuration.md

 mosip.event.secret = //secret key
 ```

-## datashare
+## Datashare

-datashare configuration, datashare is used in print-service to stored pdf bytes and shared that link throguh websub.
+Datashare configuration, datashare is used in print-service to stored pdf bytes and shared that link throguh websub.

 ```
 mosip.datashare.partner.id = /your partner id from partner portal